eric-benny/covey.town/DESIGN.md

         - WorldMap
         - CoveySuperMapScene
         - CoveySubMapScene
-2. emitMapChange: function which triggers the socket to emit a ‘playerMigratied’ event
+2. emitMapChange: function which triggers the socket to emit a ‘playerMigrated’ event
     - Collaborator classes/functions
         - WorldMap
         - CoveySuperMapScene